conda/conda-build/docs/source/user-guide/tutorials/building-conda-packages.rst

 For more information on how outputs work, see the :ref:`package-outputs`.

 Now, let's try to build GDAL against some build matrix.
-We will specify building against Numpy 1.11 and 1.10 using a conda build config.
+We will specify building against Python 3.7 and 3.5 using a conda build config.
 Add the following to your conda_build_config.yaml

 ..  code-block:: yaml

-    numpy:
+    python:
-       - 1.11
+       - 3.7
-       - 1.16
+       - 3.5

 Now you can build GDAL using conda build with the command